DOCUMENTARY WEDDING PHOTOGRAPHY AND FILM

-Thoughtful wedding photography, telling the story of your day as it unfolds.
+Telling the story of your day, as it unfolds.

 “Having Simon there on our wedding day was lovely… his calm and kind energy helped keep us calm too!
 We had great fun with him throughout the day, and there was never a moment that felt too imposing or staged.”